 - the complete management of your import and export customs formalities,

-- the monitoring of MRNs and customs controls to ensure the safe release of your goods.
+- MRN tracking and customs control monitoring to ensure the secure release of your goods.

-Thanks to its expertise, ASD Group Customs helps companies reduce customs clearance times, optimise their supply chain and remain compliant with the new French and European customs requirements.
+Thanks to its expertise, ASD Group Customs enables companies to reduce customs clearance times, optimise their supply chain and remain compliant with the new French and European customs obligations.

 By choosing ASD Group, importers and exporters benefit from comprehensive, digital and secure support to navigate the new customs landscape with confidence.